Thailand: The Expat’s Guide to Living in Paradise

 - Thai Language – The key to understanding Thai culture lies in the language, and if you are planning to live in The Kingdom, learning to speak Thai is vitally important.
 Outside of the major tourist areas, English is not widely spoken in Thailand, therefore, you will need to be able to communicate.
 Enrol in a basic course and remember to practice as often as you can, as this is a critical element of language learning that is often overlooked, and if you plan on setting up a business and hiring Thai people, it is critical that you can communicate effectively.

-- Earning a Living – If you are planning to retire in Thailand, then earning a living is not an issue, for everyone else, there is a matter of income, and teaching English is possible, providing you are degree qualified.
-Don’t expect a huge salary for teaching English, but you could live reasonably on $1,500 per month, while many expats live off their digital earnings, and with the advances in technology, many people work remotely or run an online business.
+- Earning a Living – If you plan to reside and retire in Thailand, then earning a living is not an issue.
+You may opt to come on a Thailand long-term resident visa, or for everyone else with the matter of income, you can apply for skilled professions such as teaching English, provided you are degree qualified.
+Don’t expect a huge salary for teaching English, but you could live reasonably on $1,500 per month.
+While many expats live off their digital earnings, and with the advances in technology, many people work remotely or run an online business.

 - Entrepreneurs – If you plan to set up your own business in Thailand, there are agents that handle BOI company registration in Bangkok, and they can ensure that your company is fully compliant with Thai law.
 If you are planning to invest in Thailand, this brings with it many benefits and by talking to an English-speaking Thai lawyer, you can discover how to make the most out of your company registration.